Intermesh/groupoffice7-docs/docs/01_REST_API/00_Installation.md

    $ cd groupoffice-server
    $ composer install
    ``````````````````````````
+5. If you didn't put the library in the document root (recommended) then put
-5. Put the /html/index.php in a web server root and make sure the path to autoload.php
+	the /html/index.php file in a web server root and make sure the path to autoload.php
 	is correct:

    ```````````````````````````````````
    require("../vendor/autoload.php");